ppant/ppant.github.io/_posts/2026-05-07-the_caffeinated_runner.md

 ## Ongoing Notes
 This experiment is still ongoing, and I plan to keep updating this post with observations over time.

-As of writing this post, I am on Day 16 without caffeine.
+As of writing this post, I am on **Day 16** without caffeine already crossed 14-day mark.

 Some things I want to observe next:
 - Long-run performance without caffeine,